 Whether we do or don’t say we’re a UU camp, we’ll still have the same ideals and be the same community.

 We want to encourage new people to come to camp.
 From a practical standpoint it’s very helpful if we can give them an idea of what camp will be like.
-Saying we’re “UU” summarizes a lot of ideas that are hard to describe.
+Saying we’re “UU” summarizes a lot of hard to describe ideas.

 You can call it being UU or you can call it being a decent human being, but either way we want to be that and to meet others that aspire to be that at camp.